 - Guna or the three śakti, and how they create the mind and body of the soul,

-- Karma or the moral consequences which create roles for the soul to act.
+- Karma or the moral consequences which are produced from choices.

 We have also discussed two types of consciousness that create the material world:

 - God, which answers the “what”, “when”, and “where” questions